 View the timeline.

-In 2015, President Robert J. Zimmer and then-Provost Eric Isaacs appointed a committee of University faculty to articulate “the University’s overarching commitment to free, robust, and uninhibited debate.”
+In 2014, President Robert J. Zimmer and Provost Eric Isaacs appointed a committee of University faculty to articulate “the University’s overarching commitment to free, robust, and uninhibited debate.”
 The resulting “Chicago Principles” have since been adopted by universities and colleges across the country.

 “There is not an institution of learning in the country in which freedom of teaching is more absolutely untrammeled than in the University of Chicago.”